 Why is online privacy so important?

-Can I still be traced online when using a VPN?
+Can I still be tracked online when using a VPN?

 What does "no logging" mean?

-Weak protocols — Most free services only provide PPTP (Point to Point Tunnelling Protocol) VPN which is an old-school method built in the 1990s and widely regarded as obsolete.
-Several vulnerabilities have been discovered over the years and the encryption can be broken easily using widely available tools online.
+Weak protocols: Most free services provide only PPTP (Point-to-Point Tunnelling Protocol), an obsolete method built in the 1990s.
+Several PPTP vulnerabilities have been discovered over the years, and the encryption can be broken easily using tools that are widely available online.

-Fewer locations — A free service rarely supports as many locations as paid services.
+Fewer server locations: A free service rarely supports as many locations as a leading premium VPN service.